PiwikPRO/PPMS-PublicDocs/audience_manager/form-tracker.rst

     .. note:: If this parameter is empty array (``[]``) no field will be ignored.

 .. note::
-    This configuration may be called multiple times and it's effects will be cumulative:
+    This configuration may be called multiple times and its effects will be cumulative:

         - If calls specify different ``form_id`` - each form will be ignored accordingly.
         - If multiple calls specify same ``form_id``:

-            - If any of the calls ommit ``field_names`` parameter - whole form will be ignored.
+            - If any of the calls omit the ``field_names`` parameter - the whole form will be ignored.
-            - If all calls specify ``field_names`` - all fields specified accross all calls will be ignored.
+            - If all calls specify the ``field_names`` - all fields specified across all calls will be ignored.